DataDog/documentation/content/en/tracing/send_traces/_index.md

 Note: After having instrumented your application, the tracing client sends traces to `localhost:8126` by default.

-## Configure your environment

-There are several ways to specify [an environment][6] when reporting data:

-1. **Host tag**: Use a host tag with the format `env:<ENVIRONMENT>` to tag all traces from that Agent accordingly.
-2. **Agent configuration**: Override the default tag used by the Agent in the Agent configuration file.
-This tags all traces coming through the Agent, overriding the host tag value.
-  apm_config:
-  env: <ENVIRONMENT>
-4. **Per trace**: When submitting a single trace, specify an environment by tagging one of its spans with the metadata key `env`.
-This overrides the Agent configuration and the host tag’s value (if any).
-Consult the [trace tagging documentation][7] to learn how to assign a tag to your traces.

 ## Other ways to collect traces

 There are alternernates to the Agent and containers that you can use to collect traces.

 ### Lamda - X-Ray

-For more information abut setting up Lamda - X-Ray, see the [Amazon X-Ray integration documentation][8]
+For more information abut setting up Lamda - X-Ray, see the [Amazon X-Ray integration documentation][6]

 ### Heroku

 Tracing is enabled by default when monitoring with Heroku.
-For more information abut configuring tracing for Heroku, see the [Heroku cloud documentation][9].
+For more information abut configuring tracing for Heroku, see the [Heroku cloud documentation][7].

 ### Cloud Foundry

 Tracing is enabled by default when monitoring with Cloud Foundry.
-For more information abut configuring tracing for Cloud Foundry, see the [Cloud Foundry documentation][10].
+For more information abut configuring tracing for Cloud Foundry, see the [Cloud Foundry documentation][8].

 ### Other(GAE, AAS, Serverless)

 Datadog APM currently requires sending trace data to a running Agent.
 A workaround for enabling trace collection for a serverless setup is to setup a separate VM that accepts trace traffic externally.

+## Configure your environment

+There are several ways to specify [an environment][9] when reporting data:

+1. **Host tag**: Use a host tag with the format `env:<ENVIRONMENT>` to tag all traces from that Agent accordingly.
+2. **Agent configuration**: Override the default tag used by the Agent in the Agent configuration file.
+This tags all traces coming through the Agent, overriding the host tag value.
+  apm_config:
+  env: <ENVIRONMENT>
+4. **Per trace**: When submitting a single trace, specify an environment by tagging one of its spans with the metadata key `env`.
+This overrides the Agent configuration and the host tag’s value (if any).
+Consult the [trace tagging documentation][10] to learn how to assign a tag to your traces.

 ## Next steps